-Furoshiki have come to serve as canvases for an abundance of traditional Japanese art and design elements, and each has stories to tell.
-The dragon below is no exception, and if you ask him what country he's from he'll point to his toes-Japanese dragons have three toes, in contrast to their Chinese counterparts, which have four or five!
+Furoshiki fabric has come to serve as canvases for an abundance of traditional Japanese art and design elements, and each has stories to tell.

-If you’re not sure, you can cut any old disused piece of fabric that you happen to have to a certain size and try wrapping something in order to see if buying a furoshiki of that size would work.
+If you’re not sure if the furoshiki cloth you’re considering buying is a suitable size for your needs, you can cut any old disused piece of fabric that you happen to have to a certain size and try wrapping something in order to see if buying a furoshiki of that size would work.
 It’s also a great way to dive into practicing tying techniques.